kasper-piskorski/docs/pages/platform/3-comparison.md

 toc: false
 ---

-MindmapsDB has the consistency of RDBMS, flexibility of NoSQL and expressivity of a graph database.
+Grakn has the consistency of RDBMS, flexibility of NoSQL and expressivity of a graph database.